ranuru/Bomberman/README.md

 # Install

-You need
+You need:

 - Windows OS
 - [Java Runtime (Java 17)](https://adoptium.net/temurin/releases/?os=windows&arch=x64&package=jdk&version=17)

-Run the .msi file to install
+Run the .msi file to install\n
-You will find the game in the Bomberman folder in your program files
+You will find the game in "Bomberman" folder in your program files.

 ## Description

 This is a Bomberman game made in Java using the Swing library.
-It is a school project for the course "Object-Oriented Programming" at the University of Bergen.
+It's a school project for the course "Object-Oriented Programming" at the University of Bergen.

 Bomberman is a game involving 4 players.
 The goal of the game is to blow up all the other players, and the last person standing wins.
 You can place one bomb at a time, which will explode after 3 seconds, blowing up the tiles around it.
 Players stepping on an explosion will lose 1 life, and enter a cooldown period where they can't take damage.
 There are destructible tiles that can be blown up, and indestructible tiles that cannot be blown up.
 There is a clock which will count down from 2 minutes at game start, resulting in a draw if the game is still on when the clock reaches 0.